Function-Correcting Partition Codes: Partition graph

 Then the corresponding $G_{\mathcal{P}_2}$ is shown in Figure \ref{PG2}.

 \end{example}

 For a function $f:\mathbb{F}_q^k \rightarrow S$, the partition graph $G_{\mathcal{P}_f}$ is called its {\it function domain graph}, where $\mathcal{P}_f$ is the domain partition of $f$.

-Corollary~\ref{col1} shows that the optimal redundancy of an FCC can be determined from a suitable set of representatives.
-For a partition $\mathcal{P}={P_1,\ldots,P_E}$ of $\mathbb{F}q^k$, by a set of representatives we mean a choice of one vector $u_i \in P_i$ from each block $P_i$, $i=1,\ldots,E$, which is sufficient to compute the optimal redundancy for an $(\mathcal{P},t)$-encoding.
+Corollary~\ref{col1} shows that the optimal redundancy of an FCC is completely determined by a suitable set of representatives.
+For a partition $\mathcal{P}={P_1,\ldots,P_E}$ of $\mathbb{F}_q^k$, by a set of representatives we mean a choice of one vector $u_i \in P_i$ from each block $P_i$, $i=1,\ldots,E$, which is sufficient to compute the optimal redundancy for a $(\mathcal{P},t)$-encoding.
 The next theorem shows that whenever the partition graph $G_{\mathcal{P}}$ contains a clique of size $E$, the vertices of this clique form such a set of representatives.

 \begin{theorem} Let $\mathcal{P}=\{P_1,\ldots,P_E\}$ be a partition of $\mathbb{F}_q^k$, and let $G_{\mathcal{P}}$ be its partition graph.
 If $G_{\mathcal{P}}$ contains a clique $\{u_1,u_2,\ldots,u_E\}$ of size $E$, then this clique forms a set of representatives for the blocks of $\mathcal{P}$, and